-That nagging little cough at the beginning of your rides, and that occasional runny nose could they mean your horse is suffering from recurrent airway obstruction, or RAO?
+Horse heaves is chronic and can threaten your horse's long-term health and performance.
+Learn the symptoms and treatment options for horses with heaves.
+That nagging little cough at the beginning of your rides, and that occasional runny nose could they mean your horse is suffering from heaves, or recurrent airway obstruction?

 Possibly.
 This condition, commonly known as heaves, is the most prevalent lung disease seen in horses.
 Horse heaves is chronic and can threaten your horse's long-term health and performance.
 Although your horse's heaves can't be cured, and severe cases are difficult to manage, catching it early will help you manage it as well as possible, and perhaps minimize its damage to your horse's lungs.